Kate Thornley (January 2022-May 2022)

 Eugénie Tessier (Sept 2018-Dec 2019)

 From 2017-2019, she held a fellowship from the Observatoire interdisciplinaire de création et de recherche en musique’s Master’s scholarship “Musique en France”, to support her research on on the representation of women through French song as well as in music criticism during the 1930s.
 At the heart of these questions, the singer Marianne Oswald serves as a vehicle to demonstrate the heterogeneity of this musical scene complexified through its political and socio-historical context.

 Recipient of the University of Ottawa’s Ernest Gagnon Scholarship (2017-2019) and the Ontario Graduate Scholarship (2017-2018), Eugénie also works on the popular music industry in francophone Canada, specifically the Franco-Ontarian community.
 Her multidisciplinary research focuses on issues of identity as well as the place and role of doubly minorized artists (women, racialized or immigrants, etc.) in the emerging identity construction of these communities.

 Candide Uyanze (Sept 2018-Apr 2019)

-Candide Uyanze is a 4th year student in the B.A. in Communication with a Minor in Digital Humanities.
+Candide Uyanze is a graduate student in OCAD’s Digital Futures program, researching free open source software, the digital divide, representation in the media, and inclusivity through technology.
+She was a member of the SongData team for the 2018-2019 academic year, as she completed her B.A. in Communication with a Minor in Digital Humanities.
 When she is not tinkering with different software applications or planning her next DIY craft project, Candide enjoys partaking in video editing, music festivals, event planning, world domination, and reading.

 Candide’s current research interests include free open source software, the digital divide, decolonizing the digital, representation in the media, and building a more inclusive world through technology.